History of Antigua and Barbuda (2014–present): 2014–2018

 General elections were held in Antigua and Barbuda on 12 June 2014.
 These elections resulted in the rebranded Labour Party returning to power after ten years in opposition.
 This also resulted in the Bird family's partial return to power, with Vere Bird's grandson-in-law Gaston Browne assuming the premiership.
 After the deterioration of the United Progressive Party's reputation, the Labour Party won in a landslide under new leadership, Browne being the youngest prime minister in the country's history.
 Browne pledged to transform the country into an economic powerhouse, with groundbreaking on his brainchild, the Antigua and Barbuda Special Economic Zone, commencing on 30 April 2015.
 The project was intended to be a modern futuristic city with skyscrapers and monorails, being led by the formerly-Chinese investor Yida Zhang, now exclusively a citizen of Antigua and Barbuda.

-In 2016, Antigua's human and infrastructural development was on an upward trajectory, being the first country in the Caribbean to ban plastic bags.
+In 2016, Antigua's human and infrastructural development was deemed to be on an upward trajectory, being the first country in the Caribbean to ban plastic bags.
 However, this progress was reversed in September 2017 following Hurricane Irma.

-While Antigua was largely unscathed, 95% of Barbuda's infrastructure was destroyed, causing a land grab that ended the once-positive relationship between the two islands.
+While Antigua was largely unscathed, 95% of Barbuda's infrastructure was destroyed, causing a land grab and socioeconomic crisis that ended the once-positive relationship between the two islands.
 Attempting to exploit the situation on the island, general elections were called a year earlier than required.